esilverberg/ios-image-filters/README.md

 An API just like that cool menu in Photoshop!

-The neat part is curves - a popular lomo filter makes extensive use of curves.
-Want to do a curves adjustment you saw on a blog?
+Want to do a curves adjustment to mimic a filter you saw on a blog?
 Just do this:

     NSArray *redPoints = [NSArray arrayWithObjects:
             [NSValue valueWithCGPoint:CGPointMake(0, 0)],